 MAI Journal is an open access journal that publishes multidisciplinary peer-reviewed articles that critically analyse and address Indigenous and Pacific issues in the context of Aotearoa New Zealand.
-MAI Journal publishes two issues per year, the first in May and the second in December.
+MAI Journal publishes three issues per year, April, August and December.
 MAI Journal is only published online.
 We aim to publish scholarly articles that substantively engage with intellectual Indigenous scholarship.
 MAI Journal reflects developments in the vision and mission of Ngā Pae o te Māramatanga, within the landscape of Indigenous research in Aotearoa New Zealand, and builds on the legacy of MAI Review.

 This journal has evolved from MAI Review and complements AlterNative: An International Journal of Indigenous Peoples.
 We welcome submissions all year round!